Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

 This submersion allows to locally foliate $H^1(X_0,\Theta_0)$ in a neighborhood of $\alpha_t$.
 The leaves correspond to deformation families of almost complex structures which are pull-back by $\tilde s_t$ of a constant family.
 In other words, the points of a same leaf all define the same almost complex structure up to isomorphism.

 When we restrict to $K$, we obtain the diagram of analytic spaces

 that defines a local foliated structure of $K$.

 We aim at gluing those local foliations together into a global foliation.
 This brings some problems since the induced foliations in two arbitrarily close points may be of different dimensions.
-For example, assuming that the dimension of $K$ is strictly greater than the dimension of $K(t)$ for $t\not = 0$ (which is the case for e.g. the Hirzebruch surface $\Bbb F_2$; one has $K=\Bbb C$ and $K(t)=\{0\}$ for $t\not = 0$, corresponding to the rigid $\Bbb F_0=\Bbb P^1\times\Bbb P^1$), then the previous diagram for $t=0$ gives a foliation of $K$ by points, whereas for $t\not = 0$, it gives a foliation of positive dimension of $(K)_t\setminus\{0\}$.
+To overcome this problem, it is necessary to decompose the space $K$. .5cm